Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Experiments

-Figure~\ref{fig:case} presents the meta-reviews from human, vanilla, CGI$^2$, and CGI$^2$ without iterative runs for the same paper\footnote{\url{https://openreview.net/forum?id=9GXoMs__ckJ}}.
-From the qualitative results, we have the following observations: (1) The hallucination problem is alleviated in CGI$^2$ because the model is constantly asked for evidence.
-(2) The language style of always providing a summary at the end brings redundancy in CGI$^2$.
-(3) The vanilla baseline usually does not make recommendations and involve discussion, as the model fails to fully understand the complex task requirement.
+We make the following general observations: (1) The hallucination problem is alleviated in CGI$^2$ as the model is constantly asked for evidence.
+(2) CGI$^2$'s summary sentences are redundant.
+(3) The vanilla prompting baseline does not make recommendations and involve discussion, as the model fails to fully understand the complex task requirement.
 (4) Iterative refinement sometimes improves the concreteness of opinion discussion.
+However, there are two problems with iterative refinements.
+First, suggestions provided by the large language model are usually generic and less useful for further refinement.
+Second, more self-refinement iterations cause the model to forget the initial instructions for opinion extraction and discussion.